Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/03/set-log-parser-studio-log-paths.md

     - Programming
     - Windows
 tags:
-    - iis
+    - IIS
-    - 'log parser studio'
+    - 'Log Parser Studio'
-    - logs
+    - Logs
 ---

 Log parser studio has a handy UI for adding log file paths, but if you have a shared hosting server with loads of IIS sites, each logging to a different directory – you’ll want to automate the list of log file paths.